vorSherer/code-301-prework/windows/wsl.md

   wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
   sudo apt-get update
   ```
-  This will add postgresql 10 to your repositories so you can install the lastest version of Postgresql.
+  This will add postgresql 10 to your repositories so you can install the latest version of Postgresql.

 7. After the update is complete, enter in the line `sudo apt-get install postgresql-10` and press `y` when prompted.
 8. To launch the postgres service, type `sudo service postgresql start`.